hamehta3/itin-gen-api/README.md

 # itin-gen-api
-An API to generate an optimal itinerary from a list of destinations
+An API to generate an optimal itinerary from a list of destinations.

+Currently it uses some naive heuristics to determine optimum costs - i.e. number of flights between a pair of cities and distance.
+This is an ongoing project, so suggestions and feedback are always welcome!

 ### Install
 Requires MySQL.
 Scripts to load data are under src/main/sql/.